kkaempf/ghidra-vax/README.md

 # VAX processor description for Ghidra

-This implements the Digigal (DEC) VAX family of processors for [Ghidra](https://ghidra-sre.org)
+This implements the Digital (DEC) VAX family of processors for [Ghidra](https://ghidra-sre.org)

 ## Dependencies